Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

-} \begin{definition} An $\Alg$-train track in the marked torus $T$ is an oriented train track $\tracks$ with the following properties: (1) $\tracks$ is disjoint from the basepoint in $T$ and transverse to $\alpha$ and $\beta$; (2) every intersection of $\tracks$ with $\alpha\cup\beta$ is a switch and called \emph{primary switch} of $\tracks$; and (3) no oriented path carried by $\tracks$ contains a counterclockwise fishtail (see Figure \ref{fig:anti-oriented-fishtail}). \end{definition}
+} \begin{definition} A \emph{train track in the marked torus $T$} will refer to an immersed train track $\tracks$ in $T$ with the following properties: (1) $\tracks$ is disjoint from the basepoint in $T$ and perpendicular to $\alpha$ and $\beta$; (2) every intersection of $\tracks$ with $\alpha\cup\beta$ is a switch and called a \emph{primary switch} of $\tracks$; and (3) no oriented path carried by $\tracks$ contains a counterclockwise fishtail (see Figure \ref{fig:anti-oriented-fishtail}). \end{definition}

+Note that all the switches in a naive train track are primary, but this is not required by the definition.
+As we will see in the next subsection, one of the key advantages of the train track notation is that it allows us to push some of the switches in a train track into the interior of the fundamental domain for \(T\).
+In addition, the definition allows for train tracks where a section of the track simply terminates in a monovalent vertex.
+Although tracks of this form cannot appear as the train track associated with an extendable type D structure, pairing with them provides a useful way of distinguishing between two such tracks ({\it c.f.} Section~\ref{subsec:Injectivity of g}).

+While we will often simply use the term \emph{train track}, all train tracks we will discuss are in the marked torus (with the exception of those in Section \ref{sub:aside}) and should be understood to satisfy the conditions above.
+Within this broader class of objects, we will be able to manipulate our naive train tracks geometrically to find much simpler representatives.
+Importantly, the discussion of pairing above will carry over directly to this more general class of train tracks.